 The Alphonse Belmont ’61 Scholarship – Awarded to graduate students enrolled in the MS. Ed.
 School Counselor Program or who are enrolled in the Certificate of Advanced Study in School Counseling or its equivalent.
 The intent is to benefit students planning a career in guidance counseling and can be awarded to either full or part-time students.
 The Educational Psychology and Counseling Department chooses the students for this $600 award.

 Dr. Olga M. Santora ‘35 Scholarship – Awarded to full and part time matriculated graduate students who are currently enrolled in the MS Ed. or MST programs.
 In addition to the scholarship application, students must submit a one-page essay that describes their personal leadership and character.
 The Office of Financial Aid and Scholarships will award these scholarships.
-Deadline: May 1.
 Dr. Olga M. Santora ’35 Scholarship Application

 National & NYS Graduate Student Fellowships and Scholarships

 Masters-in-Education Teacher Incentive Scholarship Program - provides students who (a) have achieved academic excellence in their undergraduate studies, (b) are pursuing a master’s degree program in education, and (c) agree to teach for five years in a classroom at a NYS public elementary or secondary school with a full tuition scholarship to a State University of New York (SUNY) or City University of New York (CUNY) college or university.
 Application